PARTICIPANTS

 The Government of Canada represented by the Canadian Heritage and Transport Canada are the federal ministries responsible for the project, under the Canadian Environmental Assessment Act process.

-The Whistler Legacy Society
+The Whistler Sports Legacy Society

-The Whistler Legacy Society is the legal entity that owns and operates the Whistler Athlete Centre component of the Whistler Olympic and Paralympic Village.
-The Whistler Legacy Society will receive the assets of and manage the following three facilities:
+The Whistler Sports Legacy Society is the legal entity that operates the Whistler Athlete Centre in Cheakamus Crossing, Whistler Olympic (Nordic) Park in the Callaghan and the Whistler Sliding Centre at the base of Blackcomb Mountain.

 Whistler Housing Authority